morrimeg/morrimeg/README.md

 ### Hi there 👋

+I'm currently completing my Bachelor's in Computer Science from Oregon State University (expected August 2021).

+Currently, I'm taking OSU's Operating Systems 1 class.
+In the fall I will be taking Algorithms and Intro to Cyber Security.

+I currently work in the tech industry as a Data Scientist.

 <!--
 **morrimeg/morrimeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.